What makes the Cambridge History course so special?

 How should I prepare for interview at Newnham?

 Although applicants cannot pre-prepare material for Newnham (or Cambridge) History interviews, there are ways in which they can help themselves.
-Key to this is handling the process before coming to interview: careful thought about the content of the personal statement on the UCAS form, and judicious selection of samples of written work.
-Keeping copies of the personal statement and submitted work, and reading them through before arriving for the interview, is advisable.
-An interviewee should be prepared to explore her ideas in more depth, and to have them questioned and challenged; intellectual flexibility is sought as well as interest backed up by evidence of further reading.
-Discussion is likely to broaden beyond history to the other subjects she is studying and her relevant extra-curricular activities.
+Don’t forget to re-read and refresh your memory of the personal statement you wrote for your UCAS application.
+Make sure that you remember the written schoolwork you submit, and come prepared to range widely around and beyond it.
+(Keeping copies of the personal statement and submitted work, and reading them through before the interview, is advisable!)
+An interviewee should be prepared to explore their ideas in more depth, and to have them questioned and challenged; intellectual flexibility is sought as well as interest backed up by evidence of further reading.
+Discussion is likely to broaden beyond history to the other subjects studied and relevant extra-curricular activities.

 Where can I find out more?